Sydney School

-The Sydney School, also the Nuts and Berries style, refers to an architectural style by a group of architects in Australia who reacted against international Modernism with their own regionalist style during the 1960s.
-In contrast to the purism of the international style, they were drawn to rustic materials, clinker bricks, low gutter lines, and raked roof lines rather than flat roof lines.
+The Sydney School, sometimes referred to as 'nuts and berries style', describes an architectural typology and approach developed by a peer group of architects in Sydney, Australia who were reacting against international Modernism with their own regionalist style, over a period from the mid–1950s to the mid–1970s.
+In contrast to the purism of the international modernist style, they were drawn to the natural environment, topography, rustic materials, clinker bricks, low gutter lines, and often raked roof lines.
+The architectural approach drew from a number of influences including Japanese and Scandinavian architecture and particularly the work of architects Alvar Aalto and Frank Lloyd Wright.